 The four-part process for becoming a pharmacy technician in New Mexico is reflected below.

 What does a pharmacy technician do in New Mexico?

 The basic duties of the pharmacy technician in New Mexico focus on the duties that help the pharmacy service its customers and manage its inventory.
-The typical responsibilities performed by the majority of pharmacy technicians are noted below.
+The typical responsibilities performed by the majority of pharmacy technicians are noted here at this link.

 Step 1: Determine whether you would like to become certified